microsoft/edge-ai/README.md

 ## ADR Process

-All design decisions for project direction, feature or capability implementation, and community decisions happen through and Architecture Decision Record (ADR) process.
-ADRs can be drafted by any project community members for consideration first by project leads, and secondarily by the project's community.
-Final ADR acceptance is performed via sign-off from 3/4ths of the project's leads: Technical Lead (Bill Berry), Product Owner (Larry Lieberman), Technical Program Manager (Mack Renard), and Project Architect (Paul Bower).
+All design decisions for project direction, feature or capability implementation, and community decisions happen through an Architecture Decision Record (ADR) process.
+ADRs can be drafted by any project community member for consideration first by project leads, and secondarily by the project's community.
+Final ADR acceptance is performed via sign-off from 3/5ths of the project's leads: Technical Lead (Bill Berry), Product Owner (Larry Lieberman), Technical Program Manager (Mack Renard), Consulting cross-domain Architect (Paul Bower), and Architect (Tim Park).

 ARDs move through a process that includes the following states: